secu77/ciberreserva/README_EN.md

 ### Domain Reconnaissance with Bloodhound

-At this point, if you have done a good analysis of the information collected with Sharphound, you can see how the KAPPA machine account (KAPPA$) has the ReadLAPS permission on OMEGA.
+At this point, if you have done a good analysis of the information collected with Sharphound, you can see how the KAPPA machine account (`KAPPA$`) has the ReadLAPS permission on OMEGA.

 | ![Image 146](images/146.png) |
 |:----------: |
 | Discovering KAPPA$'s ReadLAPS on OMEGA with Bloodhound |

+### Using ReadLAPS permission with KAPPA$ in OMEGA

-Following the discovery of this permission, we continue to acquire the properties of the OMEGA$ domain object from the Beacon using the KAPPA$ user "NT AUTHORITY SYSTEM.".
+Following the discovery of this permission, we continue to acquire the properties of the `OMEGA$` domain object from the Beacon using the `KAPPA$` user `NT AUTHORITY\SYSTEM`.
 To do so, we can check that KAPPA has the Powershell ActiveDirectory module installed.
 Taking advantage of this resource, we can execute the following command: `PowerShell Get-AdComputer -Identity "OMEGA" -Properties *`.

 | ![Image 48](images/48.png) |
 |:----------: |
 | Getting the properties of the OMEGA domain object from KAPPA |

-When utilizing the Beacon with the KAPPA user "NT AUTHORITY SYSTEM," the "ms-Mcs-AdmPwd" property of OMEGA is read, which contains the password of the OMEGA's Local Administrator in cleartext.
-This is because the KAPPA machine account (KAPPA$) has the ReadLAPS permission on OMEGA, and we are KAPPA$ network-wide by utilizing "NT AUTHORITY SYSTEM."
+When utilizing the Beacon with the KAPPA user `NT AUTHORITY\SYSTEM`, the "ms-Mcs-AdmPwd" property of OMEGA is read, which contains the password of the OMEGA's Local Administrator in cleartext.
+This is because the KAPPA machine account (`KAPPA$`) has the ReadLAPS permission on OMEGA, and we are `KAPPA$` network-wide by utilizing `NT AUTHORITY\SYSTEM`.

 | ![Image 49](images/49.png) |
 |:----------: |